sergiocarracedo/blog/source/_posts/vue-router-lazy-loading-and-chunking.md

 ---
 When you start to create SPA _(Single page application)_ you must bear in mind that SPA doesn't mean _Single JavaScript file_.

-Usually you use _Webpack_ for handle your app builds, by default _Webpack_ create one file for all assets, *even CSS*.
+You normally use _Webpack_ for handling your app builds, by default _Webpack_ create one file for all assets, *even CSS*.

 The first step, maybe, is separate styles from _app.js_ in they own CSS files.